Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Thailand, China, Latin America

-For Thais, a plate of fried bamboo worms is as traditional a way to start a meal as salad or soup is for Europeans.
-Their taste and texture are a bit like popcorn, although they do not have any special pronounced taste, but they are very nutritious.
+For Thais, a plate of fried bamboo worms is as traditional a way to start a meal as a salad or soup is for Europeans.
+Their taste and texture are a little like popcorn, although they do not have any special pronounced taste, but they are very nutritious.

-In fact, these are not worms at all, but the larvae of a grass moth from the grass moth family (Crambidae) living in bamboo.
-Traditionally harvested by cutting bamboo stalks, they have recently been commercially farmed and packaged in bags like chips.
+In fact, these are not worms at all, but larvae of grass moths from the grass moth family (Crambidae), living in bamboo.
+Traditionally they are harvested by cutting bamboo stalks, but more recently they have been grown commercially on farms and packaged in bags like chips.
 Bizarre Food products can, for example, be bought in England.
-In addition to Thailand, bamboo worms are eaten with pleasure in China and the Amazon.
+In addition to Thailand, bamboo worms are eaten with pleasure in China and the Amazon River basin.

 Where: Eastern Indonesia

-Barbels, large and shiny beetles with long antennae, are distributed throughout the world, and there are many of them in Russia.
-We also call them lumberjack beetles, in the English-speaking world - capricorn beetles (capricorn beetle).
+Longhorned beetles, large and shiny beetles with long antennae, are distributed throughout the world, and there are many of them in Russia.
+In our country they are also called woodcutter beetles, in the English-speaking world - capricorn beetles.

-Longhorn beetle larvae found in the roots of sago palms are a very popular village food in Eastern Indonesia.
-For the sake of fat and juicy larvae, Indonesians sometimes nullify small palm groves, and then, neatly strung on rods, roast the larvae over the fire.
-They have tender flesh, but a very dense skin that needs to be chewed for a long time.
-The larvae taste like greasy bacon.
+Longhorned beetle larvae, found in the roots of sago palms, are a very popular village food in Eastern Indonesia.
+For the sake of fatty and juicy larvae, Indonesians sometimes cut down small palm groves, and then, carefully stringing them onto twigs, roast the larvae over the fire.
+They have tender flesh, but a very dense skin that takes a long time to chew.
+The maggots taste like greasy bacon.

-The larvae have one more use: the villagers use them as an ear brush - a live larva is put into the ear, holding the tail with your fingers, and it quickly eats away the ear wax.
+The larvae have another use: villagers use them as ear brushes - they stick a live larva into the ear, holding it by the tail with your fingers, and it quickly eats away the ear wax.

 Cheese with cheese fly larvae